THE LADY WAITS NO LONGER

 Passionate People Wanted

 The Vermilion Heritage Foundation is the 501(c)3 charitable organization that owns and operates the Fischer Theatre, and has overseen the restoration of this landmark to its current state.
-Through the continued development and active use of the historic theatre, the foundation’s mission is to provide, through the Fischer Theatre, a premier multi-purpose venue for the performing and visual arts, along with a versatile event space in which businesses and groups may work, celebrate and entertain, and an important resource for tourism and in the cultural, educational and economic development of the Danville area.
+Through the continued development and active use of the historic theatre.
+The Vermilion Heritage Foundation believes art is vital to a good life.
+Our purpose is to fund and oversee the restoration, maintenance, and operations of the Historic Fischer Theatre in order for all to experience the arts in this local treasure.

 SEND US